March 6, 2019 at 12:36 am #1487

 Commander Rae stood behind the helm as the stars shrunk before them on the viewscreen.
 They had joined the fleet.

-“Local scans picking up nineteen Starfleet and Federation-affiliated ships,” Chief Mora immediately reported from her position behind the command pit.
+“Local scans picking up twelve Starfleet and Federation-affiliated ships,” Chief Mora immediately reported from her position behind the command pit.

 John was standing behind the intelligence console, watching over the stream of data that was coming in.

 “Everything seems to check out, captain.
 Everything should be fine” he reported to the captain while still watching the data stream for irregularities.

 John felt a little jump in his stomach, he had never been to the delta quadrant before and now, they were close to being there.
 He had only heard about the travels of the USS Voyager and the time they spent in the delta quadrant.
 If everything went alright they would not have to make such a long journey.

 Johns’ head seemed to also jump into action, as a headache started to come up. he sighed and put on his glasses to make sure it would not get any worse.
 Normally these headaches would tell him something was wrong but in this case, John just guessed that it was because of her nerves.